grantCelley/Shout-Scribe/README.md

 # Shout Scribe

-This is completely free and open source dictation software running on Sphinx 4 speech to text.
+This is completely free and open source dictation software running on Sphinx 4 speech to text engine.

 # License
 The License can be found in the [License file](LICENSE).